Summer Residency Reading Schedule

 AWP Women’s Caucus Reading at Augsburg

 AWP Women’s Caucus Reading.
-Award winning poets Joy Harjo and Natalie Diaz will read at this year’s AWP Women’s Caucus Session.
+Award winning poets Joy Harjo and Heid E. Erdrich will read at this year’s AWP Women’s Caucus Session.
 Joy Harjo is the author of seven books of poetry and the memoir, Crazy Brave.
 She received the William Carlos Williams Award from the Poetry Society of America.
-Natalie Diaz is the author of When My Brother Was An Aztec.
-She received the Nimrod/Hardman Pablo Nerude Prize for Poetry.
+Heid E. Erdrich is author of four poetry collections, including Cell Traffic: New and Selected Poems.
+She received the Nimrod/Hardman Pablo Neruda Prize for Poetry.

-The annual AWP conference will be held at the Minneapolis Convention Center from April 8-11, with Augsburg MFA Mentors participating in several events:
+The annual AWP Conference, Minneapolis Convention Center, April 8-11, with Augsburg MFA Mentors participating in several events:

 – Thursday, April 9, 10:30-11:45a, Room 101 J, Level 1 – Robert Bly and the Minnesota Writers’ Publishing House.
 Panelists, including Cary Waterman, will discuss their experiences with the House and Bly’s influence and will read from their chapbooks.